upcmd/up/README.md

   * Many builtin dry run, assert, debugging features for the insights, developer friendly
   * ... many more for you to discover, check out the docs

-It is a build tool like Ansible, Make, Rake, Ant, Gradle, Puppet, Taskfile etc, but it is a little smarter to try to make things a easier
+It is a build tool like Ansible, Make, Rake, Ant, Gradle, Puppet, Taskfile etc, but it is a little smarter to try to make things a little easier

 The goal of UP is to provide a quick (I'd say the quickest) solution to enable continuously integration and continuously deployment (CI/CD).
 It is simple to use and yet powerful to achieve many common challenges nowadays devops face in the Cloud environment